List of Romanian words of possible pre-Roman origin: Other languages

-There are also some Romanian substratum words in languages other than Romanian, these examples having entered via Romanian (Vlach) dialects.
-An example is vatră (home or hearth) which is found in Albanian, Serbo-Croatian, Carpathian highlander dialects of Polish and Ukrainian and other neighboring languages, though with modified meaning.
+Some Romanian words of non-Latin origin are also found in Slavic languages, which loaned them from Eastern Romance speakers.
+An example is vatră (home or hearth), which Eastern Romance speakers borrowed from the Tosk Albanian form vatër ('hearth'), and thereafter spread to the Serbo-Croatian, Carpathian highlander dialects of Polish and Ukrainian and other neighboring languages, though acquiring in those languages a slightly modified meaning ('fire' instead of 'hearth').
 Another one is Bryndza, a type of cheese made in Eastern Austria, Poland, the Czech Republic (Moravian Wallachia), Slovakia and Ukraine, the word being derived from the Romanian word for cheese (brânză).